-History tells us that around the world and throughout the ages, women have tried a great number of contraceptive methods, including some questionable ones.
-For example, some writings from the past indicate age-old use of oral potions, vaginal douches or vaginal suppositories containing dubious substances to say the least, in order to avoid pregnancy.
+History tells us that around the world and throughout the ages, women have tried a great number of contraceptive methods, many of which have proven to be highly questionable.
+For example, some writings tell us about the ancient use of oral potions, vaginal douches or vaginal suppositories containing substances that are dubious to say the least, and often toxic or dangerous, in order to prevent pregnancy.

-Fortunately, in this day and age, women can choose among a wide range of safe and effective options when it comes to contraception.
-The decision to make use of them is a fundamentally personal choice: pregnancy―whether or not it is wanted―always has significant repercussions.
-Contraception is a topic that warrants the attention of women, so they can make informed decisions.
+Fortunately, today’s women can choose from a wide range of safe and effective options when it comes to contraception.
+The decision to use it is a fundamentally personal choice: a pregnancy―whether or not it is wanted―always has significant repercussions.
+Contraception is a topic that warrants women’s full attention, so they can make informed choices.

 Because the last few decades have provided a multitude of studies and discoveries, women can now choose among the following options:

 - transdermal contraceptive patch